django-crispy-forms/django-crispy-forms/docs/form_helper.rst

     When set to ``True`` all required fields inputs will be rendered with HTML5 ``required=required`` attribute.

 **form_show_labels = True**
     Default set to ``True``.
-It decides whether to render or not form's fields labels.
+Determines whether or not to render the form's field labels.

 Bootstrap 3 Helper attributes